 What are the two courses about?

-- World Soils and their Assessment (WSA) [Registration for this course is open]
+- World Soils and their Assessment (WSA) Registration is CLOSED

-The next spring school edition will be held at the Wageningen Campus, the Netherlands, from 28 May - 1 June 2018.
+The Spring School will be held at the Wageningen Campus, the Netherlands, from 28 May - 1 June 2018.
 We offer participants the optional “Introduction to R” tutorial and "Introduction to soils and their properties" lecture on Friday 25 May 2018, if sufficient requests have been received.

 Each course is limited to 30 participants per course.
 In case of a larger number of applications, priority will be given based on time of application (first-come first-served).